 Unlike a tax deduction (which simply lowers the amount of your taxable income), state tax credits act as a dollar-for-dollar deduction on the amount of taxes that you owe to the state.
 For example, if Jane’s taxable income in 2019 is $50,000, and her effective tax rate is 10%, she will owe $5,000 in taxes.
 If she makes qualifying charitable contributions in the amount of $2,500, her taxable income will only be $47,500; so, at an effective tax rate of 10%, her charitable contribution of $2,500 will only reduce her taxes by $250.
 Under Arizona’s tax credit rules, if Jane contributes the maximum allowable amount of $400 to a qualifying charitable organization, her tax state taxes owed would be reduced by the entire amount; she would owe $5,000 in taxes minus $400, or $4,600 total.

-State charitable tax credits are a win for everyone; qualified charities receive the support they need at no extra expense to the taxpayer beyond what they would already owe to the state in taxes.
+From the perspective of qualifying charities, Arizona state tax credits are a win for everyone.
+Qualified charities receive the support they need at no extra expense to the taxpayer beyond what they would already owe to the state in taxes.
 Note that while credits are non-refundable (i.e., if you don’t end up owing enough in taxes to fully benefit from the credits, you will not get a refund from the state), unused credits can be carried forward for 5 years.

 Public Schools (AZ Form 322)